spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/revenue-marketing/sdr/index.html.md

 ### AMER Enterprise Land Alignment

-East Land
-- **Manager:** Shamit Paul
-- Eduardo Guillen
-- Michael Lerner
-- Micah Lockerby
-- John Hegarty
-- Maria Spada
-- Kelsey Bartlett
-- Jason Yanelli

-West Land
-- Alex Demack
-- Paul Oakley
-- James Gray

-LATAM Enterprise
-- Leo Vieira

-These BDRs are aligned by accounts - [see Salesforce report](https://gitlab.my.salesforce.com/00O4M000004aftz).
+AMER Enterprise BDRs are aligned by accounts - [see Salesforce report](https://gitlab.my.salesforce.com/00O4M000004aftz).

 If you are trying to route a lead and the account is First Order Available and does NOT have an BDR Assigned on the account, please chatter Shamit Paul and she will assign to the BDR via round robin routing.